isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For NCRs to reach the D2 server, kea-dhcp6 must be able to communicate
-with it. kea-dhcp6 uses the following configuration parameters to
+with it. kea-dhcp4 uses the following configuration parameters to
 control this communication:

--  ``enable-updates`` - this determines whether kea-dhcp6 will generate NCRs.
+-  ``enable-updates`` - As of Kea 1.7.1, this parameter only enables
-   If missing, this value is assumed to be false, so DDNS updates are
-   disabled.
-To enable DDNS updates set this value to true.
+    connectivity to kea-dhcp-ddns such that DDNS updates can be constructed
+    and sent.
+It must be true for NCRs to be generated and sent to D2.
+    It defaults to false.

 -  ``server-ip`` - IP address on which D2 listens for requests.
 The
    default is the local loopback interface at address 127.0.0.1.